hpc-carpentry/hpc-carpentry.github.io/_posts/2019/03/2019-03-26-2019-executive-council-officer-elections.md

 title: "Executive Council Officer Elections for 2019"
 date: 2019-03-26
 time: "09:00:00"
-tags: [Governance", "Executive Council" ]
+tags: ["Governance", "Executive Council" ]
 ---

 At its recent meeting on March 21, 2019, The Carpentries Executive Council elected officers for the current year and appointed a liaison to the Code of Conduct Committee.
 Congratulations to all of our new officials!
 You can learn a bit about each of them below.